 It is also very important to double-check the amount that you are sending.
 Bitcoin, for instance, is divisible up to ten millionth of a unit, so it doesn’t take much to erroneously send 0.0047 BTC instead of 0.00047 BTC.
 Be very careful.

 There are many different types of crypto wallets, and here we list most common categories.
 New wallets pop up almost every day though, some recent examples include Abra, Hodly, Infinito Wallet and Jolt.

-Desktop wallets: These are wallets usually created by the token developers.
+Desktop wallets are wallets that the token developers usually create.
 To find the right desktop wallet for you, we recommend our Wallet Comparison Table.

-Mobile wallets: These are app-based wallets that you can download and install on your phone, although more common for Android based phones.
+Mobile wallets are what we call app-based wallets that you download and install on your phone.
+These solutions are however more common for Android based phones.
 Examples include the Blockchain mobile wallet for Android.
-We strongly suggest the mobile wallet Enjin.
+One mobile wallet is Enjin.

-Online wallets: As mentioned above, all exchanges offer online wallets, to allow you to send and receive tokens.
-It is highly recommended to store tokens offline (i.e., outside of the exchange) to reduce risks of hacks, phishing attempts, and also the collapse of exchanges.
-While most exchanges have solid security protocols in place (see which ones have the highest security score here), there have been disasters like the infamous Mt Gox hack in 2014 where USD 460 million worth of Bitcoin was stolen.
-A wallet many think is the best online BTC wallet is the Spectrocoin Wallet and if you are more interested in storing ETH or ERC-20 tokens, we recommend the Enjin Wallet.
+As mentioned above, all exchanges offer online wallets, to allow you to send and receive tokens.
+We highly recommend that you store tokens offline (i.e., outside of the exchange) to reduce the risks of hacks, phishing attempts, and also the collapse of exchanges.
+While most of the exchanges have solid security protocols in place (see which ones have the highest security score here), there have been disasters like the infamous Mt Gox hack in 2014 where USD 460 million worth of Bitcoin was stolen.
+A wallet many think is good is the Spectrocoin Wallet and if you are more interested in storing ETH or ERC-20 tokens, have a look at the Enjin Wallet.

-Hardware wallets: These are doubtlessly the most secure way to store your tokens.
+These are doubtlessly the most secure way to store your tokens.
 Hardware wallets are completely offline (often referred to as cold storage).
-Hardware wallets do not support every token out there, so you will need to find out if the tokens you want to store are supported by the hardware wallet.
+They do not support every token out there, so you will need to find out if the tokens you want to store are supported by the hardware wallet.
 The most popular hardware wallet – that we also think is the best hard wallet – is the Ledger Nano S.

 Enable two-factor authentication (2FA)